clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 ```
 The `spinbox` can be also integrated as a {{< docref "/components/number/lvgl" "Number" >}} or {{< docref "/components/sensor/lvgl" "Sensor" >}} component.

-See [lvgl-cookbook-climate](#lvgl-cookbook-climate) for an example which demonstrates how to implement a thermostat control using the spinbox.
+See [Climate control](#lvgl-cookbook-climate) for an example which demonstrates how to implement a thermostat control using the spinbox.

 {{< anchor "lvgl-widget-spinner" >}}